Ground meat: Dishes

 Ground meat is used in a wide variety of dishes, by itself, or mixed with other ingredients.
 It may be formed into meatballs which are then fried, baked, steamed, or braised.
 They may be cooked on a skewer to produce dishes such as adana kebabı and ćevapi.
 It may be formed into patties which are then grilled or fried (hamburger), breaded and fried (menchi-katsu, Pozharsky cutlet), or braised (Salisbury steak).
 It may be formed into meatloaves or pâtés and baked.
-It may also be used as a filling or stuffing for meat pies and böreks, and also as stuffing.
+It may also be used as a filling or stuffing for meat pies such as shepherd's pie and böreks, and also as stuffing.
+It may be cooked and served as a hash or loosemeat.
 It may be made into meat sauce such as ragù, which in turn is used in dishes like pastitsio and moussaka, or mixed with sauce and served on a bun as a sloppy joe sandwich.
 It may also be cooked with beans, tomatoes, and/or spices to make chili con carne.

 Indian subcontinent

-In the Indian subcontinent, minced meat is used in a variety of dishes such as a stewed or fried curry dish of minced beef, mutton (i.e., goat meat or chevon) or other kinds of meat with green peas or potatoes.
+In the Indian subcontinent, minced meat is used in a variety of dishes such as a stewed or fried curry dish of minced mutton (i.e., goat meat or chevon) or other kinds of meat with green peas or potatoes.
 It usually includes ghee/butter, onions, garlic, ginger, chilis, and spices.
 Minced meat is called keema or qeema in the Indian subcontinent.
 Keema can be grilled on a skewer and is then called seekh kebab, or it is used as a filling for samosas or naan.

 The word ultimately comes from the Turkic word qıyma meaning 'minced meat', and is thus related to the Persian qeyme, Turkish kıyma, and Greek kimás.